STELLOPT

 Target Dimension Description

-ASPECT RATIO Single Equilibrium Aspect Ratio
+ASPECT Single Equilibrium Aspect Ratio

 BETA Single Equilibrium Total Plasma Beta